aluxnimm/outlookcaldavsynchronizer/README.md

 - **Enable Ssl3** set to true to enable deprecated SSLv3, major security risk, use with caution!

 In the **General Logging** section you can show or clear the log file and define the log level.
 Possible log levels are `INFO` and  `DEBUG`.

+### Profile Import/Export ###

+In the toolbar of the synchronization profiles you can export all profiles to a file and import profiles from an earlier exported file.
+When exporting, you can choose a filename, the extension is *.cdsp and all options are saved in an xml format into this file.
+When importing the file, existing profiles are merged with the imported ones.
+If the selected Outlook folder for the profile doesn't exist during import, you need to manually select a folder before you can save the options, they are not automatically created.
+You need also be aware of the fact, that saved profile passwords won't work on other accounts or machines, since the encryption is dependant on the current user.
+But you can use the account password from the IMAP/POP3 account if available.
+General options are not saved in that file, but in the registry in `HKEY_CURRENT_USER\Software\CalDavSynchronizer`.

 ### Reports of sync runs ###